shophumm/posdocs/docs/api/invite.md

-This endpoint is used to initiate a request that will send an invite to the customer to Login or Register with Humm so that they can get a pre-approval code.
+This endpoint is used to initiate a request that will send an invite to the customer to Login or Register with **humm** so that they can get a pre-approval code.

 **Method:** *Invite*